-- If your membership expires prior to the end of the summer camp in which your child is enrolled, we require that you renew your membership.
-Membership can be renewed on page 2 during the registration process or on the Museum’s website .
+*Note – If your membership expires prior to the end of Summer Camps, we require that you renew your membership.
+Membership can be renewed on Friends of the Museum’s website.

 Q: Can I register more than one child at a time?

-**Note: Once you have completed the entire registration process, including payment, and thereby created your Active Network account, if you decide to add additional camp participants, some of the information will be populated into your new registration form.
+**Note: Completing the entire registration process, including payment, will set up your Active Network account.
+If you decide to add additional camp participants, some of the information will be populated into your new registration form.

-Q: When will my payment be due and what forms of payment do we except?
+Q: When will my payment be due and what forms of payment do we accept?

 A: Payment in full is due to complete the registration process.
 Online registration will accept MasterCard and VISA.
 Please do not drop off checks or cash at the Museum.